 18 Cool Concept Designs (Facelift) of Notable Websites

-Often we web designer has to play trading game while we’re designing a website.
+Often, we web designer has to play the trading game while we’re designing a website.
 We either trade beauty for functionality, or functionality for readability, as it’s impossible to produce a design that pleases everyone in every aspect.

 So which design is better then?
-Web designers love to ask this question, and some even challenged themselves to play the trading game better by redesign famous sites such as Facebook and YouTube, thus forming potential designs in this showcase post.
-Better or worse, you as an user decides it, enjoy!
+Web designers love to ask this question, and some even challenged themselves to play the trading game better by redesigning famous sites such as Facebook and YouTube, thus forming potential designs in this showcase post.
+Better or worse, you as a user decide it, enjoy!

 Concept design By: Barton Smith

 “The Facebook Facelift is a self initiated project to challenge the form and functionality of Facebook.
 Its streamlined, structured, and linear interface is more comprehensible, enhancing the user experience and absorb-ability of content.”

 Photos Page.
 (Image Source: Barton Smith)